front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 }
 ```

+The resolver will:

-The resolver uses the mandatory `sku` argument to fetch the current counter
+1. use the mandatory `sku` argument to fetch the current counter value from its
-value from its local state and defines a new value incremented of the
+   local state
-`incrementValue` optional argument.
-If the `incrementValue` has not been
+2. increment the counter value of the `incrementValue` optional argument.
+If the
-provided in the GraphQL request, it defaults to `1`.
+   `incrementValue` argument has not been defined explicitely in the GraphQL
+   request, it defaults to `1`.
+3. set this new incremented value for the counter

-Finally, the resolver returns a value matching the `MutationSuccess`
+4. finally, return a value matching the `MutationSuccess` Front-Commerce type
-Front-Commerce type which in this example is always successful.
+   which in this example is always successful (`{success: true}`). <-- TODO Add
+   a reference page (and link it from here) for the MutationSuccess type -->

 <blockquote class="info">
   ProTip™: you can debug the data passed in a resolver using `console.log` to